SamMed05/sm_blog/about.markdown

 Currently I'm not specialized in any of these fields in particular, I'm still finding the best one for me. <br>

 My aim is to explore and share reflections, ideas and solutions about life through this blog. <br>
-Most of the time I will write referring to concepts, topics and ideas that are not mine.
+It's basically where I put things that I couldn't put in other places (or that I don't know better places where to share them), because it would feel strange and out of context. <br>
-After several time doing what I do everyday I get experience and I discover new things, including those of other people and different fields of knowledge. <br>
+Most of the time I will write referring to concepts, topics and ideas that are not mine: after several time doing what I do everyday I get experience and I discover new things, including those of other people and of different fields of knowledge. <br>
 Here, then, I'll explain and keep just what I consider to be the best ones, the most worthy and relevant that I encounter in my personal life.
 In this way *you* too can know and live these things without needing as much time as it took me to let them become part of my life.

 I really like the idea of leaving the mark of my life experience to my posterity and contributing to the evolution of mind and life awareness.